fungamer2-2/AmoreliaAI/README.md

 Before responding, the AI is prompted to generate a list of thoughts from its perspective.
 These thoughts are treated as the AI's "inner monologue."
 This helps make it a bit more realistic, and think as if it truly had its own personality.

-Additionally, the AI is designed to look for and gather insights to add to its memory, in order to gain a higher-level understanding of the user.
+Periodically, the AI will reflect and gather insights to add to its memory, in order to gain a higher-level understanding of the user.

 ## Emotion system